nodejs/node/doc/api/url.md

 and incorrect handling of usernames and passwords.

 `url.parse()` is an exception to most of the legacy APIs.
-Despite its security concerns, it is not deprecated and it still remains to be a legacy API because it is:
+Despite its security concerns, it is legacy and not deprecated because it is:

 * faster than the alternative WHATWG `URL` parser
 * easier to use with regards to relative URLs than the alternative WHATWG `URL` API